1940-1941 (early) Ford Radiator Reproduction split core or "donut"

 This radiator is intended as a drop in replacement and set-up for the OE engine in its production year.
 The first few images shown are restored radiators.
 The others are reproductions.
-We generally make these with a solid core but can upon request construct or restore with the split core to permit the crank pass through.
-Please contact us to discuss this option before ordering.
+We can upon request construct or restore with the split core and/or donut crank pass.
+The tank is shorter, the hoses lower and the crank guide through to permit the crank is different from the later 1941.
+We include the formed wire channel.

 If you have modified or altered your vehicle in anyway, please order from the bespoke radiator section.
 If you wish to restore your OE radiator using your OE tanks, brackets and/or castings please visit the restoration section of our website to begin the process.